-Focus on what the words mean to your character and why they are important for your character to say at that time.
+Focus on what the words mean to your character and why they are important for your character to say at that moment.
 Focus on why your character is saying what they’re saying, why they’re reacting the way they are reacting, why they are feeling what they are feeling.
 This requires understanding the character’s backstory and making strong character choices as you build your character.

-Once you understand your character’s “why”, you will naturally emphasize words based on that “why” and based on other character’s reactions to your “why”.
+Once you understand your character’s “why”, you will naturally emphasize words based on that “why” and based on the other character’s reactions to your “why”.